-If you’re a motorist, you must have heard or read the term ‘riding the clutch’ in driving techniques.
-The clutch is a vital transmission component in manual transmissions since the driver needs to depress it before shifting gears.
+If you’re a motorist, you must have heard the term ‘riding the clutch’ in driving techniques.
+The clutch is a vital transmission component in manual transmissions.
+The driver needs to depress it before shifting gears.

 The way the driver operates the clutch plays a huge role in vehicle performance.
 The clutch requires special treatment from the driver to deliver a smooth and seamless driving experience.

-What is riding the clutch, anyway?
+But what is riding the clutch, anyway?
 To start with, riding the clutch is bad.
-This article will explain what riding the clutch means and outlines some parameters for avoiding riding the clutch in traffic.
+This article will explain what riding the clutch means and outlines some parameters to prevent riding the clutch in traffic.

-Riding the clutch is partially depressing the clutch pedal.
-This keeps the clutch system partially engaged with the flywheel, leading to accelerated wear on the clutch disc, flywheel, and pressure plate.
+In manual transmission cars, riding the clutch is the act of unnecessarily and partially depressing the clutch pedal.
+This keeps the clutch system partially engaged, causing accelerated wear on the clutch disc and flywheel.

-An example of riding the clutch is when a driver rests his foot on the pedal while driving instead of the floor mat.
-While this slight pressure may not be enough to cause clutch slipping, it can keep the throwout bearing against the release spring.
-This will keep the spring spinning when it’s not supposed to, leading to accelerated bearing wear.
+An example of riding the clutch is when a driver rests his foot on the pedal while driving instead of keeping his foot on the floor mat.
+While this slight pressure may not be enough to cause clutch slipping, it can keep the throwout bearing against the clutch disc.
+This will keep the spring spinning when it’s not supposed to and unable to fully engage.

 If you ask, what is riding the clutch on a motorcycle?
 It is the act of partially holding the clutch cable while riding.

-Here’s the right way of shifting gears, the driver will depress the clutch pedal to disengage the transmission from the engine.
-Then, he’ll shift to the right gear and remove his foot from the clutch pedal to return engine power to the drive wheels.
+Here’s the right way of shifting gears.
+The driver should depress the clutch pedal to disengage the transmission from the engine.
+Then, he’ll shift to the appropriate gear and remove his foot from the clutch pedal to return engine power to the wheels.

 If the driver removes his foot too quickly, he’ll feel a definite lurch as the engine and transmission re-engage.
 On the other hand, if he releases the pedal too slowly, it’ll cause the clutch to slip against the flywheel.
 Of course, clutch slippage in this condition will cause premature wear.

 However, some amount of clutch system component wear cannot be avoided.
-But with the right manual driving (gearing/shifting) techniques, the wear can be minimized by releasing the clutch properly.
+But with the right manual driving techniques, you can minimize the wear.

-When wondering how bad is riding the clutch, note that it can cause clutch slipping and accelerated clutch component wear.
-Remember, riding the clutch differs from ‘coasting’ or ‘freewheeling.’
+I know you will be wondering how bad is riding the clutch.
+Riding the clutch can cause clutch slipping and accelerated clutch component wear.
+Remember, riding the clutch differs from ‘coasting’ or ‘freewheeling’.
 Freewheeling is when the driver depresses the clutch pedal fully, allowing it to roll from inertia or downhill.

-Freewheeling does not pose any danger to the vehicle, but it can be dangerous since the driver trades the ability to accelerate quickly, if necessary.
+Freewheeling does not pose any direct danger to the vehicle.
+But it can be dangerous since the driver does not have the ability to accelerate quickly if necessary.
 Although, it is a common practice when rolling over speed bumps via inertia.

 How Do You Know If You’re Riding The Clutch?

-Riding the clutch puts more pressure and friction on the clutch components, wearing out the clutch faster.
+As explained earlier, riding the clutch puts more pressure on the clutch components.
 When you depress the clutch pedal to downshift or upshift, do not remove your legs too quickly or too slowly.

-The engine and transmission should be spinning at the same speed before taking off your foot from the clutch pedal.
+Let the engine and transmission spin at the same speed before taking off your foot from the clutch pedal.
 Taking off your foot too quickly will cause a lurching feeling.
 Removing it too slowly will cause slippage.
-How then should you know when you’re riding the clutch?

-If you notice you’re always touching the clutch pedal with your foot during the drive, you’re riding the clutch.
-Another scenario is if you are fond of not completely taking off your foot from the clutch pedal after shifting gears, you’re riding the clutch.
+If you notice you’re always touching the clutch pedal with your foot while driving, you’re riding the clutch.
+Another scenario is if you are fond of not completely taking off your foot from the clutch pedal after shifting gears.

 What Happens If You Ride The Clutch?